foundry-vtt-community/wiki.js/development/api/settings.md

 Client settings are always editable by any user, as they are device-specific.
 This works well for display-based settings.

-World settings have a global permission level that is shared with the ability to enable or disable modules.
+World settings have a global permission level ("Modify Configuration Settings") that is shared with the ability to enable or disable modules.
 By default, only Assistant GMs and Game Masters can edit world settings.
 This is a critical limitation that may require [sockets](/en/development/api/sockets) to work around.

 ---

 ## API Interactions

-The `ClientSettings` is a singleton class instantiated as part of the [game](/en/development/api/game) object.
+The `ClientSettings` are a singleton class instantiated as part of the [game](/en/development/api/game) object.

 ### Registering a Setting

 *See [Setting Types](#setting-types) below for examples about the different types of settings that can be registered.*

-> Settings MUST be registered during the `init` hook.
+> Settings should be registered during the `init` hook.
 {.is-info}

 All settings must be registered before they can be set or accessed.
 This needs to be done with [`game.settings.register`](https://foundryvtt.com/api/classes/client.ClientSettings.html#register), with `game.settings` being an instance of `ClientSettings`.